Is it hard dating someone with a child?

 If you are getting over a big breakup or divorce, and you are a single mom or dad, you may have a lot of questions and confusion around dating.
 After all, you likely have never dated as a parent.
 That is totally normal.

-In fact, a happy mom who is fulfilled romantically, sexually and with a great companion — whether a serious partner, friend with benefits, lots of fun dates.
+In fact, a happy mom who is fulfilled romantically, sexually and with a great companion — whether a serious partner, friend with benefits, lots of fun dates — can be a better mom, not to mention attractive to others.
 Whatever your dating journey looks like, is the right journey.

 Some quick rules, though: